Accelerate Growth with Zero Marketing Budget

 Create a spreadsheet list with all the people you want to target with their contact information and make a plan to methodically contact all of them.

 Prepare an offer in advance.
-For “kingpins” (the extraordinarily well-connected who can deliver) consider offering a generous percentage.
-For example, I know several business owners who provide kingpins with 50% of any deals they send.
+For “kingpins” (the extraordinarily well-connected who can deliver repeatedly) consider offering a generous percentage.
+I know several small business owners who provide kingpins with 50% of any deals they send.
 There’s no reason a kingpin would reject that figure.
-If they’re not a kingpin, consider 30% (a figure which can be reviewed after they deliver some leads that convert).
+If the prospect is not a kingpin, consider 30% (a figure which can be reviewed after they deliver some leads that convert).

 - Draft a contract for “kingpins” and a different one for the “ordinary” partner.
 (The only difference will be the commission percentage.)
 You can likely find a basic draft template online to customize.)

-If you want a lawyer to review your contract before you offer it to anyone, there are plenty of online services that will provide this service at an affordable rate.
+If you want a lawyer to review your contract before you offer it to anyone, there are plenty of online services, such as LegalZoom, that will provide this service at an affordable rate.

 The When: Now

-The faster you act on this, the closer you’ll get to the true opportunities in your network.
+The faster you act on this, the quicker you'll uncover the opportunities in your network.

 Want to Stick to LinkedIn?
 Fish Upstream

-If you are currently using Linkedin Navigator ($79.99/month) for sales prospecting and want to continue that expenditure and activity, consider an experiment: shift your prospecting upstream and "fish" for referral partners instead of sales prospects.
+If you are currently using Linkedin Navigator for sales prospecting and want to continue that expenditure and activity, consider an experiment: shift your prospecting upstream and "fish" for referral partners instead of sales prospects.